BrookJeynes/zigver/README.md

 <h1 align="center">
-    Zigup
+    Zigver
 </h1>

 <div align="center">Cross-platform version manager for Zig, written in Zig</div>

 <br><br>

-Zigup is a small cross-platform command-line tool to help you easily manage your Zig versions.
+Zigver is a small cross-platform command-line tool to help you easily manage your Zig versions.

 ## Features